sg5g10/VBODE/README.md

 https://pyro.ai/ (we recommend installing from the source)

 ## Anonymity during review cycle
-Note that for the double-blind review process, some outputs/messages within a code-block inside one of these notebooks have been removed.
-Howvere, this doesn't hamper the flow of these notebooks and all of these are fully reproducible.
+Note that for the double-blind review process, some outputs/messages within a code-block inside some of these notebooks have been removed.
+However, this doesn't hamper the flow of these notebooks.

 ## Usage
 These notebooks are written in a tutorial fashion and thus we strongly recommend to follow this ordering.
-Materials covered are as follows, with the next three being used in the paper:
+Materials covered are as follows (with the next three being used in the paper):

 1) Use the notebook `Lotka Volterra ForwardSens` to carry out the analysis with this model as in the paper.
 This shows how to write a custom `op` in `Theano` for use with `PyMC3`, using forward sensitivity analysis.
 NB: Use this to learn how to tackle initial values as parameters.
 2) Use the notebook `Goodwin Oscillator ForwardSens`, for the Goodwin model analysis with forward sensitivity.
 This demonstrates embedding in `Pytorch` and subsequent use of `Pyro`.